-The library encourages collaboration and conversation in the library, as that is how some people learn best.
+The library encourages collaboration and conversation, as that is how some people learn best.
 We have space that will accommodate this, as well as space that will accommodate those that need silence.
-However, we do expect all patrons of the library – whether students, staff, faculty, or community members – to adhere to the GCC Standards of Behavior & Code of Conduct (http://www.gcc.mass.edu/student-and-academic-affairs/students/policies/).
+However, we do expect all patrons of the library – whether students, staff, faculty, or community members – to adhere to the GCC Standards of Behavior & Code of Conduct (http://web.gcc.mass.edu/student-and-academic-affairs/students/policies/).
 If another person’s behavior in the library is unacceptable according to these standards, please ask the patron to cease that behavior and if it continues, notify a library staff member.

 Quiet study, collaborative learning, library instruction, reference, classes, trainings, and events all take place in the Library.
-Noise also filters down from the Peer Tutoring and Disability Services centers, who have balconies open into the library.
 Because of this, noise levels may vary.
 To help you find the part of the library that best suits your needs, here are some general guidelines.
 If you need:

 An active, busy space to meet with friends or colleagues or browse magazines: